 LVT and LVP aren’t the latest texting abbreviations.
-They're the newest flooring product that's making its mark: luxury vinyl tile and luxury vinyl planks.
-Luxury vinyl is a flooring material that can be manufactured to recreate some of our favorite flooring styles, at a fraction of the price!
+They're the newest flooring products making a mark in the remodel world: luxury vinyl tile and luxury vinyl planks.
+Luxury vinyl is a flooring material that can be manufactured to recreate some of your favorite flooring styles at a fraction of the price!

-There are multiple reasons why homeowners are falling in love with luxury vinyl tile and planks.
-In addition to its beauty, LVT/LVP stands up to the demands of everyday life.
-Because it's waterproof, dent/stain resistant, and easy to clean, we call it "life proof"!
+There are many reasons why homeowners are falling in love with luxury vinyl tile and planks.
+In addition to the flooring’s beauty, LVT/LVP stands up to the demands of everyday life.
+Because it's waterproof, dent/stain resistant, and easy to clean, we call it "life proof!”

 Installation of LVT and LVP flooring is not nearly as time-consuming nor as permanent as hardwood or stone.
 It can be quickly and easily installed, either through a loose-lay, click and lock system, or by gluing it down.
 Because it is pliable, LVT/LVP can be installed directly on top of existing flooring or a slab of plywood-subfloor, in most situations.
 It's also much easier to cut to fit cleanly around corners.

 With all its performance benefits and the lower cost, it’s easy to see why luxury vinyl has quickly become a trend-setter in the flooring industry.
 Reach out to our team if you have questions about installing LVT or LVP in your home, and we'll be happy to help you explore the myriad of options.DREAM IT.
 DESIGN IT.
 LIVE IT. | Kitchen & Bath Center